-So that your customer base is aware of the efforts you are making to go green, it can be extremely useful to gain official accreditation that recognises the steps you are taking.
-For example, businesses can obtain the Green Mark, which is an internationally recognised environmental accreditation and a route to ISO 14001.
-If your company gains this certification, you will be provided with a set of marketing tools designed to help you promote your achievements in environmental sustainability.
+For example, businesses can obtain the Green Mark, an internally recognised environmental accreditation and route to ISO 14001.
+If your company gains this certification, you’ll be provided with a set of marketing tools designed to help you promote your achievements in environmental sustainability.

 Take advantage of government support

 There are various forms of government support available to businesses to help make them more environmentally responsible.
 This includes loans and grants that can help to fund the purchase of energy efficient equipment, as well as other government-sponsored initiatives, such as the provision of free business advice on this topic.